Encephalartos: Roots

 Colonies of the cyanobacterium Nostoc punctiforme occur in apparent symbiosis inside the root tissue, while the rootlets produce root tubercles at ground level which harbour a mycorrhizal fungus of uncertain function, which is however suspected to facilitate the capturing of nitrogen from the air.

 Food value

 Human consumption

 In several species the pith of the trunk contains a copious amount of high quality starch below the crown.
 This was formerly cut out by native people as food.
-Thunberg recorded around 1772 that the Hottentots removed the stem's pith at the crown and buried it wrapped in animal skin for about two months, after which they recovered it for kneading into bread, whence the vernacular name "broodboom" (i.e. bread tree).
+Thunberg recorded around 1772 that the Khoekhoe removed the stem's pith at the crown and buried it wrapped in animal skin for about two months, after which they recovered it for kneading into bread, whence the vernacular name "broodboom" (i.e. bread tree).
 The burial of the pith apparently facilitated its fermentation and softening, and the dough was lightly roasted over a coal fire.
 In 1779 Paterson likewise found that the pith of a "large palm" near King William's Town was utilised by the Africans and Hottentots as bread.
 The pith was removed and left till sourish, before it was kneaded into bread.